 New Arts Journalism

-Most arts journalism graduate programs are housed within a journalism department.
-At the School of the Art Institute of Chicago (SAIC), art journalism is taught within the context of an art academy.
-Here, you will have access to the thinkers and makers influencing the national and global art worlds.
-You will also have the opportunity to work closely with artists, art historians, cultural theorists, and art critics connected to a major American museum and explore innovative ways of communicating contemporary culture.
+Most arts journalism graduate programs in the nation are housed within a journalism department.
+At the School of the Art Institute of Chicago (SAIC), arts journalism is taught within the context of a fine art academy.
+Here, you will have access to key players influencing the national and global art worlds.
+You will also have the opportunity to work closely and collaborate with artists, art historians, cultural theorists, and art critics, exploring innovative ways of communicating contemporary culture.

-SAIC's Department of New Arts Journalism provides you with the necessary skills and experiences to function as an art and design journalist for:
+SAIC's Department of New Arts Journalism provides you with the necessary skills and interdisciplinary experiences to succeed as an art and design journalist for:

 - Trade journals

 - Radio and podcasts